 Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: \$20 copay for each Medicare-covered visit.
-Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy.
+Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
-No more than 20 acupuncture treatments may be administered annually.
+No more than 20 \$20 copay for each Medicare-covered visit. acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.

 Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain (continued) Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
 Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
-Our Plan has partnered with American Specialty Health to provide Medicare-covered services.
-To find a provider and schedule an appointment, call.
-Hours are October 1st - March 31st: 5 am to 10 pm (PDT), 7 days a week.
-April 1st - September 30th: 5 am to 8 pm (PDT), Monday - Friday.
+Acupuncture (routine benefit) \$100 allowance every Benefit allowance loaded to your Flex Card for use on non-Medicare-covered acupuncture services. six months, loaded to your Flex Card, for combined routine Any unused allowance does not carry over to the next benefit period or plan year.
+Be sure to use your allowance within the given benefit period. chiropractic, acupuncture and naturopathy services (\$200 annual allowance) You may use your benefit allowance at any acupuncture provider located in the U.S.